N-LaMantia/CS465_Project/FeatureDescriptions.md

 ## 6: Allow the user to copy snippets easily

-have a button to copy the snippet
+Have a button to copy the snippet to the clipboard

 ### Requirements

-- button near snippet that indicates it is a copy button
+- A button near snippet that indicates it is a copy button and when clicked copys the snippet to the clipboard.

 ## Design Phase notes